omalaspinas/palabos/CONTRIBUTING.md

 the source code, but for your code to be reusable by others you should not modify existing classes but create your own new classes.

-When implementing
-a model from an existing paper please include the reference to the paper in the comments.
-If the paper is not published yet please include a link to a preprint (ideally on arxiv).
+When implementing a model from an existing paper please include the reference to the paper in the comments.
+If the paper is not published yet please include a link to a preprint (ideally on arXiv).

 You should illustrate how to use your contribution.
 To do so add an example test case in `examples/codesByTopic`.
 See how the examples there are built